Global-Virtual-Networks/Grid-Plugin/README.md

 ## Features

 - Display tabular data in a flexible grid layout.
-- Edit rows inline with built-in editing capabilities.
+- Edit rows inline with built-in editing capabilities(Ctrl + Click on a row)
-- Pagination for handling large datasets.
+- Pagination for handling large datasets
 - Zero external dependencies
-- Connect to a server-side data source using a data adapter
+- Connect to a data source using a data adapter

 ## Demo